 Programs like - and I have a bunch of them here: ag development fund (ARDA); financial assistance for livestock and irrigation; prairie drought assistance program; farm purchase program; guide-lines for farm employment standards - sounds like an ad - feeder association loan guarantee; production loan; SHARP; investment livestock; irrigation programs; beef marketing - all these programs, Mr. Speaker.
-In the short term - and the members opposite, I'm sure they know the problems - programs that are of absolutely no good unless we assure that that farmer is going to be on the land, and without, Mr. Speaker, the assurance of farm land security, livestock security, machinery security and, in general, total asset security, these programs, although many of them are short-term, ad hoc programs, are insignificant.
+In the short term - and the members opposite, I'm sure they know the problems - programs that are of absolutely no good unless we assure that that farmer is going to be on the land, and without, Mr. Speaker, the assurance of farm land security, livestock security, machinery security and, in general, total asset security, these programs, are insignificant.